jasonbarbee/dnac-bulk/README.md

 Switch Interface: GigabitEthernet1/0/48
 ```

-# Search All IP_Phones in DNA by partial MAC
+# Search All IP Phones in DNA by partial MAC
+This step uses a DNA API Request to pull all endpoints DNA has categorized as IP_PHONE, and basically greps them for a match.

 ```
 python3 dnac-bulk.py --action findphone --mac cb5f
 ```